bsaun99/TextGame/README.md

 - To create the env for a new developer, run `make dev_env`.
 - To run the server locally, use `source/local.sh`
 - To build production, type `make prod`.
+- This is an interpreter of JSON menus.
+If you run the proper server locally, you can interact with it by running `dev.sh` in the `textgame` directory.

 ## Requirements